 How Direct2Compensation can help with your claim

 Direct2Compensation have handled many faulty work equipment claims over the years.
-We know your rights and can help you to understand whether your employer can be held liable for your accident.
+We know your rights and can help you to understand what to do after a work injury whether your employer can be held liable for your accident.
 We can also advise you on the claims process and what to expect from your specialist solicitor.
 Importantly, we can give you the confidence you need to pursue your claim.

 As with all accidents at work, it is important to make sure that the details of your accident have been recorded properly within an employer’s accident book and that medical attention is sought for any injuries that you have sustained.
 If you haven’t done this already, we can help you to do so.

 With our easy to understand claims process and ability to handle your claim quickly, simply and transparently, there are many reasons that make us the right choice.
-You can start your claim online or request a call back, and one of our expert team will be in touch to offer help.
+You can start your claim online or , and one of our expert team will be in touch to offer help.
 Alternatively, call us on 01225 430285.